trailofbits/test-fuzz/README.md

 ## Usage

-1. **Identify a fuzz target** by:
+1. **Identify a fuzz target**:
-    - Adding the following `dependencies` to the target crate's `Cargo.toml` file:
+    - Add the following `dependencies` to the target crate's `Cargo.toml` file:
         ```toml
         serde = "1.0"
         test-fuzz = "0.1.0-alpha"
         ```
-    - Adding the following `use` declaration to the target file or module:
+    - Add the following `use` declaration to the target file or module:
         ```rust
         use test_fuzz::test_fuzz;
         ```
-    - Preceding the target function with the `test_fuzz` attribute:
+    - Precede the target function with the `test_fuzz` attribute:
         ```rust
         #[test_fuzz]
         fn foo(...) {